fredthefish/magical-programming/src/main/resources/assets/magical-programming/lavender/entries/spellscript/functions/general/controlflow.md

   "category": "magical-programming:general"
 }
 ```
-NULL if( BOOLEAN condition, SPELL then, SPELL else ).
+NULL if( BOOLEAN condition, STRING then, STRING else ).
 If the condition is true, casts the first spell.
 If not, casts the second spell.
 The else is optional.

 ;;;;;

 ANY ternary ( BOOLEAN condition, ANY then, ANY else ).
 If the condition is true, returns the first argument.
 If not, returns the second argument.

+;;;;;

+NULL cast (STRING spell).
+This function casts the given spell.
+Don't make a spell cast itself infinitely, that won't work.